drbenvincent/delay-discounting-analysis/ddToolbox/models/parametric_models/exponential_power_models/README.md

-# Ben's new discounting function

-As far as I know this new discount function is novel.
-The discount fraction is described by
+# Exponential power discount functions

 discount fraction = exp(-k.delay^tau)

+This is equivalent to exponential discounting of subjective time, where subjective time is described by Steven's Power Law.